jafetgado/PETML/README.md

-# DeepPETase
+# DeepPETase Design
-## Predicting PET-hydrolase activity from protein sequence with semi-supervised learning
+### Predicting PET-hydrolase activity from protein sequence with semi-supervised learning
 -----------------

-This repository contains all scripts and data for the experiments, design, and analyses in building the deep-learning package, DeepPETase.
+This repository contains all scripts and data for experiments, design, and analyses in building the deep-learning package, DeepPETase.

-## Requirements
+## File/directory structure
 ---------------------

+- `module/`: Contains lower-level python scripts including `utils.py` and `models.py`
+- `experiment/`: Contains scripts and data for experimental design of DeepPETase
+- `experiment/python_scripts`: contains the high-level python scripts used in design.
+These are